chrisjbryant/errant/readme.md

 #### Runtime

 In terms of speed, automatic edit extraction is the bottleneck.
-On an Intel Core i5-6600 @ 3.30GHz machine, it takes roughly 15 seconds to extract and classify the edits in 100 sentences.
-In contrast, it takes just 0.08 seconds to classify the edits in the same 100 sentences if the edit boundaries are already known.
+As a guideline, it takes roughly 10 seconds (including loading times) to extract and classify the edits in 100 sentences on an Intel Core i5-6600 @ 3.30GHz machine.
+In contrast, it takes just 0.2 seconds to classify the edits in the same 100 sentences if the edit boundaries are already known.
+Bear in mind that these figures are only a rough estimate and runtime actually depends on how different the original and corrected sentences are and how many edits they contain.

 # Edit Extraction